Ganeshshit/FinanceManageApp/client/README.md

+# Project name
+This project is Finance Management and Prediction Using available or previous  Data
 # Backend Setup

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.